VazkiiMods/.github/security/README.md

 ```

 The warning at the end is GPG saying "Yes, this public key C55F... created the
 signature.
-But it can't be proven that this public key is the key that it states that it
+But it can't be proven that this public key is actually the real 'Violet Moon
-is ("Violet Moon Signing Key").
+Signing Key'".

 This document, uploaded to Violet Moon's GitHub organization, proves that last gap.